-The significant unobservable inputs used in the fair value measurement categorised within Level 3 of the fair value hierarchy together with a quantitative sensitivity analysis as at 31 December 2016 are as shown below:
+The significant unobservable inputs used in the fair value measurement categorised within Level 3 of the fair value hierarchy together with a quantitative sensitivity analysis as at 31 December 2017 are as shown below:

-Valuation technique Significant unobservable inputs Range (weighted average) Sensitivity of the input to fair value Financial assets at fair value through profit or loss - unquoted securities Market approach Discount for lack of liquidity 5%-10% An increase (decrease) in the Discount rate by 1% would result in an increase (decrease) in fair value by KD 30 thousand.
-Available for sale investments - unquoted securities Market approach Discount for lack of liquidity 5%-10% An increase (decrease) in the Discount rate by 1% would result in an increase (decrease) in fair value by KD 101 thousand.
+Valuation technique Significant unobservable inputs Range (weighted average) Sensitivity of the input to fair value Financial assets at fair value through profit or loss - unquoted securities Market approach Discount for lack of liquidity 5%-10% An increase (decrease) in the Discount rate by 1% would result in a (decrease) increase in fair value by KD 35 thousand .
+Available for sale investments - unquoted securities Market approach Discount for lack of liquidity 5%-10% An increase (decrease) in the Discount rate by 1% would result in a (decrease) increase in fair value by KD 98 thousand.